 - If the puree is too watery, just cook a bit longer uncovered.
 Don't forget to keep stirring!

-Did you make this recipe?
+Did you make this African black-eyed bean puree recipe?
 I’d love to hear from you!
 Simply write a review and add rating to it.
-Or share your creation with me on Ester kocht Facebook Page or tag @ester.kocht on Instagram.

 When growing up I always liked how my aunt prepare oshingali and never learned how to make it, thank to your blog will now Learn how to prepare it..
 Definitely must try, BTW, this look absolutely finger licking..
 Job well done